 We are used to reading different studies and articles on the best way to parent a child.
 However, there is actually very little evidence that suggests that a particular parenting style is optimal.
 So, what is the the key to enhance a child’s chances for success?

 There is a study that confirms the huge benefits that come along with parent intervention.
-In 1986 in a few of the poorest neighborhoods in Kingston, Jamaica, a team of researchers conducted an experiment aiming to change our thinking about how to motivate children to succeed, especially those that live in poverty.
-Its take home message was the following: Help children by supporting and coaching their parents about their baby’s development.
+In 1986 in a few of the poorest neighborhoods in Kingston, Jamaica, a team of researchers conducted an experiment aiming to change the way people think about the impact of motivating children to achieve success, especially those that lived in poverty.
+Its take-home message was the following: “Help children by supporting and coaching their parents about their baby’s development”.

 Kinedu’s main focus is to improve parenting skills, providing parents with activities and specific insight on their baby’s development.
 Parents can reflect on their baby’s past achievements and set goals for their next milestones.
-Caregivers are then able to turn everyday moments into effective brain building ones.
+Caregivers are then able to turn everyday moments into effective brain-building ones.
 When parents learn all these amazing facts about their baby’s psychological development, it can drastically transform the way they see them.
-Offering parents knowledge about what their babies can or cannot do will make them more attuned to their babies’ specific needs.
+Offering parents knowledge about what their babies can or cannot do will make them more attuned to their child’s specific needs.

-To help children succeed – the best strategy is parent intervention.
-Although these long term impacts seem intangible, every dollar invested in quality learning care has a return on investment of at least 4 times the invested amount!
-As Jane D. Hull once stated: The most overwhelming key to a child’s success is the positive involvement of parents.
+To help children succeed, the best strategy is parent intervention.
+Although these long term impacts seem intangible, every dollar invested in quality learning and care has a return on investment of at least 4 times more!
+As Jane D. Hull once stated: “The most overwhelming key to a child’s success is the positive involvement of parents”.